Beatrix Pospíšilová Čelková: Activities in Bratislava

 In 1942 Trixi sought the help of Slovak consul in Prague who helped her obtain a - possibly fake - passport and return to Bratislava.
 Back in Bratislava, she continued working with her aunt for the benefit of the resistance as a part of the groups Flóra and Justícia.
-Eventually, she was forced to leave Bratislava after learning that the Gestapo still considers her suspect and might pressure Slovak authorities to turn her over.
-Trixi hid in a sanatorium in the High Tatras and started publically using a more typical Slovak name Božena instead of foreign sounding Beatrix or Trixi.
+Eventually, she was forced to leave Bratislava after learning that the Gestapo still considered her a suspect and might pressure Slovak authorities to turn her over.
+Trixi hid in a sanatorium in the High Tatras and started publicly using a more typical Slovak name Božena instead of foreign sounding Beatrix or Trixi.
 In the sanatorium, she met her future husband, the lawyer Vojtech Čelka.

 At the age of 19, Trixi returned to Bratislava on a new resistance assignment.
 Her target was the head of human resources of the Nazi controlled oil refinery Apollo (now Slovnaft) Vojtech Hudec.
 Hudec was a member of the fascist Slovak People's Party but the considered him vulnerable due to his Czech wife, love for popular music and womanizing tendencies.
-Trixi died her hair blonde as it was believed that Hudec had a preference for blond women and approached him under pretext of being a musician.
+Trixi dyed her hair blonde as it was believed that Hudec had a preference for blond women and approached him under pretext of being a musician.
 Upon revealing her true mission, Hudec was reluctant to provide assistance but relented when Trixi reminded him of consequences of acting against the resistance once the war is over.

 With the aid of Hudec, Trixi got a job at the refinery.
 She worked at the financial department but, due to her good command of the German language and pleasant demeanor, she was often tasked to accompany and sometimes interpret for the VIP guests from the German company IG Farben, which owned the rafinery.
 While working at the refinery, Trixi collected detailed information about production and layout of the premises, which she carried out of the factory hidden under her garter belt.

 On 14 June 1944, the Apollo refinery was bombed by the allies.
 Trixi knew about the bombardment beforehand but came to work anyway to avoid raising suspicion.
 When the air raid sirens went off, many people failed to seek shelter because they did not believe the threat was real due to a history of false alarms and also because the refinery management prevented workers from seeking shelter as it interrupted production.
 As a result, there were 176 fatalities caused by the bombardment.
 Trixi had to help identify the dead colleagues and friends, which caused her life-long trauma.